chromium/chromium/docs/infra/new_builder.md

 recipe builders is in a group of `.pyl` and derived `.json` files in `//testing/buildbot`.
 The format is described [here][15].

+### Branched builders

+Active chromium branches have CI and CQ set up that is a subset of the configuration for trunk.
+The exact subset depends on the stage of the branch (beta/stable vs. a long-term channel).
+Most builders do not need to be branched;
+on trunk we run tests for not-yet-supported features and configurations.
+Generally, a builder should be branched if and only if one of the following is
+true:

+* The builder is a non-experimental try builder on the CQ (specifies a value for the `tryjob` argument that doesn't set `experiment_percentage`).
+* The builder is a CI builder that is mirrored by a non-experimental try builders on the CQ.
+* The builder is a CI builder that uploads build artifacts.

+There are occasional exceptions where builders are or aren't branched such as not branching a builder that runs tests on a very small set of machines: with limited capacity, it would be overwhelmed with additional builds happening on the branch.

 ## Questions?
 Feedback?

 If you're in need of further assistance, if you're not sure about